DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Introduction

-To effectively condition the generation process on multi-modal spectra, we employ SpecFormer, a transformer-based spectral encoder specifically designed to process and integrate multiple types of molecular spectra simultaneously, including IR, Raman, and UV-Vis.
-SpecFormer partitions each spectrum into local patches, embeds them into a unified latent space, and employs multi-head self-attention to capture intra- and inter-spectrum dependencies.
+To effectively condition the generation process on multi-modal spectra, we introduce SpecFormer, a Transformer-based spectrum encoder specifically designed to process and integrate multiple types of molecular spectra simultaneously, including IR, Raman, and UV-Vis spectra.
+SpecFormer partitions each spectrum into local patches, embeds them into a unified latent space, and employs multi-head self-attention to capture both intra- and inter-spectrum dependencies.
 To enhance the quality of spectral embeddings, we pre-train SpecFormer using masked patch reconstruction and contrastive alignment with molecular structures.
-The resulting spectral embeddings provides powerful conditioning signals for \themodel, effectively guiding generation toward candidates that are consistent with the measured spectra.
+The resulting spectral embeddings provide conditioning signals for \themodel, effectively guiding the generation toward structures consistent with the measured spectra.

-We extensively evaluate \themodel to assess its effectiveness in structure elucidation from multi-modal spectra.
+We extensively evaluated \themodel to assess its effectiveness in elucidating molecular structures from multi-modal spectra.
 Our results show that \themodel generates chemically valid and stable molecular structures.
-When conditioned on spectra, our model attains a top-1 exact structure accuracy of 16.01\%, and accurately reconstructs key functional groups with over 96\% similarity.
-We further show that using a pre-trained SpecFormer significantly improves structure elucidation accuracy, and that combining multiple spectral modalities yields better performance than using any single spectrum alone.
-Importantly, we find that sampling multiple candidates greatly enhances the hit rate: the top-20 accuracy rises to 96.86\%, indicating that correct structures are consistently ranked among the plausible outputs.
-This highlights the practical value of diffusion-based sampling in structure elucidation, where generating a shortlist of candidates enables reliable downstream validation.
-Our ablations further confirm the advantage of model-based SE(3) equivariance and demonstrate that moderate sampling temperatures strike a good balance between diversity and accuracy.
-These findings highlight the potential of spectrum-guided diffusion models for accurate molecular structure elucidation.
+When conditioned on spectra, our model achieves a top-1 exact-structure accuracy of 40.8\%, and reconstructs key functional groups with over 96\% similarity.
+We further show that using a pre-trained SpecFormer significantly improves structure-elucidation accuracy, and that combining multiple spectral modalities yields better performance than any single spectrum alone.
+Importantly, we find that sampling multiple candidates greatly enhances the hit rate: the top-10 accuracy rises to 99.49\%, indicating that correct structures are consistently ranked among the plausible outputs.
+This highlights the practical value of diffusion-based sampling in structure elucidation, as generating a shortlist of candidates enables reliable downstream validation.
+Our ablations further confirm the advantage of generating 3D geometries and incorporating SE(3)-equivariance, and demonstrate that moderate sampling temperatures strike a good balance between diversity and accuracy.
+Further, \themodel demonstrates robust generalization across molecules with varying numbers of atoms and exhibits an elucidation trajectory in which simpler substructures are resolved first, followed by more complex ones, as revealed by gradient analysis.
+These findings highlight the potential of spectra-guided diffusion models for accurate molecular structure elucidation.

 To the best of our knowledge, this is the first work to leverage diffusion models for elucidating complete 3D molecular structures directly from multi-modal spectral data.